veganaize/closure-compiler/JS-Modules.md

  * CommonJS export: `module.exports = Foo` and `export.Foo = Foo`;
  * goog.module: `goog.module('foo'); export.Foo = Foo;`

+Module exports are also treated as constants in the compiler.
+This enables many existing optimizations.

 ## ES6 Modules

 ES6 Module support is enabled when the `--language_in` flag is used to specify an input language of ECMASCRIPT6 or higher.